The Rise and Rise of Self-Service Kiosks

 Using this kind of ‘touch ‘n’ buy’ self-service kiosks in food and drink outlets won’t be for everyone.
 Those visiting a very traditional restaurant aren’t likely to want to order via a screen, as they value the service of the staff and the whole experience of having their order taken and dealt with personally, highly.
 For now, at least, there is room for both types of experience in the food and drink industry.

 One of the first places to adopt widespread use of self-service kiosks were airports.
-This technology lends itself well to the type of busy, fast-paced environment where many repetitive tasks don’t necessary require a human interaction in the majority of cases.
+This technology lends itself well to the type of busy, fast-paced environment where many repetitive tasks don’t necessarily require a human interaction in the majority of cases.
 Self-service kiosks in airports can be a big factor in queue and waiting time reduction, although not every passenger is comfortable yet with using them.

 Airports don’t have the monopoly when it comes to the travel sector; train operators have also been using self-service ticketing kiosks and information points for some time.
-Passengers having the opportunity to avoid the counter queues and instead use a self-service printing kiosk for simple ticket purchases, or to find out the answer to their frequently-asked question, is something that frees up staff resource for other activities and can help to improve the flow of people through the railway station and on to their destinations.
+Passengers having the opportunity to avoid the counter queues and instead use a self-service printing kiosk for simple ticket purchases, or to find out the answer to their frequently asked question, is something that frees up staff resource for other activities and can help to improve the flow of people through the railway station and on to their destinations.

 Anyone who has ever arrived at a hotel on a Friday night and had to join a queue just to get to the reception desk will understand why self-service check-in kiosks are becoming more and more popular in this industry.
-Hotel self-service kiosks aren’t just about reducing waiting times though; many establishments also install them to help with accessibility for guests with disabilities, as tablet kiosks can be installed at any height and some are ergonomically adjustable too.
+Hotel self-service kiosks aren’t just about reducing waiting times though; many establishments also install them to help with accessibility for guests with disabilities, as tablet kiosks can be installed at any height, and some are ergonomically adjustable too.

 Another industry that is reaping the benefits of this type of technology are cinemas.
 With a self-service movie ticket kiosk, people can choose their film, buy and print their tickets instantly.
 Take this a step further and they could pre-order concessions/refreshments too, cutting down on queueing time once they get inside and allowing people to move into their seats more quickly and smoothly.

-Interactive kiosks are also making their ways into gyms and leisure centres across the country.
+Interactive kiosks are also making their ways into gyms and leisure centers across the country.
 Offering a quick way to pay or check in for any service, such as fitness classes, pool entry, courts and anything else that requires a ticket or session payment.

-Self-service kiosks in Banking
+Self-Service Kiosks in Banking

 When it comes to in-branch banking, anyone with a more complex requirement than wanting to withdraw or pay in money has conventionally needed to queue up at a counter or arrange an appointment to speak to a member of staff.
-However, with self-service banking kiosks, customers can not only carry out simple transactions in relation to their account, but also find out about other financial products, such as mortgages, loans, insurance or savings accounts; all in once place and with staff on hand if needed to start the process straight away if required.
+However, with self-service banking kiosks, customers can not only carry out simple transactions in relation to their account, but also find out about other financial products, such as mortgages, loans, insurance or savings accounts; all in one place and with staff on hand if needed to start the process straight away if required.

-Self service kiosks in banks not only reduce queuing time and free up staff for other duties, but they also put customers in control of their banking.
+Self-service kiosks in banks not only reduce queuing time and free up staff for other duties, but they also put customers in control of their banking.
 For some, a self-service machine will not be enough if they have a particularly complex inquiry or if going to their local branch is as much a social visit as a practical one, but for many customers, the less time they spend there doing ‘life admin’, the better; kiosks can play a big part in facilitating this.

 Libraries across the UK also use self-service machines, which can be very useful in high-traffic settings, such as university libraries.
 They can often be used for issuing, renewing or returning items, buying printing credits or checking accounts and to pay any fines that are due.